 GECC 1000 College Assembly (Non-credit-bearing, Every year, every term)

 All students are required to take this course in all their years of study.
 The programme of the Friday Assembly includes lectures, panel discussions, performance, etc. The main objective is to broaden horizon of students concerning social, ethical, intellectual, cultural, educational, religious, political, artistic and aesthetic aspects of life.
 It is hoped that students would develop an affirmative attitude towards life through participation in the programme.
-Each student has to attend at least half of the total number of assembly meetings each term in order to get a "satisfactory" grade for the course.
+Each student has to attend at least four assembly meetings each term in order to get a "satisfactory" grade for the course.

 General Education Office Website: http://www.cuhk.edu.hk/ccc/gec/